ppphhhleo/ppphhhleo.github.io/_pages/publications.md

 ---
 layout: page
-permalink: /publications/
+permalink: /previous/
-title: PUBS
+title: PREVIOUS
-description: publications by categories in reversed chronological order.
+description: More on the way.
 nav: true
 nav_order: 2
 ---